 No, scholarships and financial aid are granted for the entire period of the master programme (2 years).

 How do I apply for Hertie School scholarships?

 Simply fill out the 'Financial Information' section in the online application form.

-What is the duration of the master's programmes at the Hertie School of Governance?
+What is the duration of the Master's programmes?